How To Short Forex

 Short selling forex carries high risk as there is no maximum loss on a trade.
 Losses are unlimited, as forex values can theoretically increase to infinity.
 On a long (buy) trade, the value of a currency can never fall below zero which provides a maximum loss level.

 Managing risk on accounts was a trait we discovered with successful traders.
-Fortunately, there are ways to mitigate this short selling risk:
+Fortunately, there are ways to mitigate this short selling risk.
+Here are 5 ways to do that:

 - Position size